smitwaman/Interview-Preparation/Deployment tool/Docker/Docker Operations.md

 1. **Choose a Base Image**: Select a base image that provides the runtime environment for your application.
 You can choose from official images on Docker Hub or create your own base image if needed.

-ex:
-# Use an official Node.js image as the base image
-FROM node:14

 2. **Set up Environment**: Configure the environment variables, working directory, and any other environment settings required by your application.